 Sinchon is becoming well known for delicious dakgalbi (spicy stir-fried chicken) through word of mouth among epicureans.
 Dakgalbi is a dish made of chicken and a variety of vegetables including cabbage and onion that is covered in a spicy seasoning and stir-fried at the table in front of you.
-In bustling Sinchon, restaurants specializing in this dish are thriving, including restaurants selling cheese or seafood combos and even some all-you-can-eat!
+In bustling Sinchon, restaurants specializing in this dish are thriving, including restaurants selling cheese or seafood combos and even all-you-can-eat!
 With the many dakgalbi and fried chicken restaurants in the area, Sinchon is a must-visit place for lovers of chicken.

 The paths along Cheonggyecheon Stream are full of visitors all year round.
 The stream is dotted with people escaping the heat of summer or coming to view the colorful lights during the Seoul Lantern Festival in fall.
-The length of Cheonggyecheon Stream is lined with cafés, making it easy to stop for a cup of coffee while enjoying a relaxing view of the stream.
+Cheonggyecheon Stream is lined with cafés, making it easy to stop for a cup of coffee while enjoying a relaxing view of the stream.

 Lit up as bright as day all through the night, the Avenue of Youth at Jonggak Station is the top spot for enjoying Korea’s night life.
 Visitors can get their first taste of the Korean drinking culture at the pubs here.
 There are also many restaurants serving various foods from samgyeopsal (grilled pork belly), galbi (short ribs) and other barbecued meats to chicken, kimchi jjigae (kimchi stew), jeon (pancake), hoe (sliced raw fish) and more.
 All you have to do is decide what delicious Korean food you want to eat!

 All kinds of food are available at Kondae Food Street, from Korea’s beloved grilled samgyeopsal and galbi to Western foods and trendy dessert cafés.
-The restaurants and cafes remain open late into the evening, drawing customers into their bright and warm interiors.
+The restaurants and cafés remain open late into the evening, drawing customers into their bright and warm interiors.

-* This column was last updated in January 2018, and therefore information may differ from what is presented here.
+* This column was last updated in June 2020, and therefore information may differ from what is presented here.
 We advise you to check details before visiting.